 For Brighton’s Bobby Ward, life has revolved around music.
 Listening to it, playing it and singing it.
-For over four decades he’s been rocking around the world, working with some of the greatest artists in history and hanging out with the political elite.
+For over five decades he’s been rocking around the world, working with some of the greatest artists in history and hanging out with the political elite.
 Now, he is about to usher in the latest chapter of a fascinating career.

 It seems like he’s always wanted to work in music, and the obsession goes right back to his childhood.
 In 1965, a young Ward attended Hove College, at a time when Beatlemania was sweeping the land.
 Ringo Starr had just married his first wife Maureen, and the happy pair were spending a few days at a house on Prince’s Square – mere yards from the school.
 “A lot of us walked over there to have a look.”
 Finding the world’s press camped outside, Ward tried a side gate to catch a glimpse of his hero but found his advance blocked.
 Undeterred, he went around to the back of the property and climbed up on a wall.
 Stood just below him in the garden was the legendary drummer, who looked up and said hello.
 “I asked him what it was like being a Beatle.
 He said: ‘You don’t get any peace’ I said: No, but you’ve got fame and fortune though…’ And he cracked up.”
 After chatting for a while about music, the conversation turned to his new puppy called Tiger.
 A wave from the window signaled Starr’s tea was ready – so Ward promised not to tell anyone he’d seen him.
 “You don’t forget something like that.
 The moral of the story is you don’t give up.”